oasis-tcs/openc2-jadn/jadn-v1.1.md

 * DataType distinguishes between values and references, Class does not.
 For example, software function arguments passed by value cannot be modified while those passed by reference can.
 Validating a document for correctness or integrity validates the values it contains but not the values it references.
-A document DataType can distinguish between local and external references and ensure that local references identify values contained within that instance.
+A document DataType can distinguish between local and external references and validate that local references identify values contained within that instance.
 * Misusing Class to model data often results in contradictions such as treating a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate